-Regarding the loss of love that is on my heart…who do I love?
+Regarding the loss of love that is on my heart…, which is heavy, who do I love?
 My husband, my daughters and my granddaughter hold my heart foremost.
 Equally, now, the sons who have joined our family for loving my daughters are in my deepest connection.

 I know that my family will miss me when I go.
 I hope that they can find peace, even during grieving, to know that I am in a grand and glorious dwelling.
 People say it all the time: location, location, location.
 I have a sweet dwelling!
 I want that my time here has had an impact on their lives, despite my shortcomings, my mistakes, and my failures.
 I ask for forgiveness for any pain and plead for them to recall the joy.
 I hope that the good ripples of my life have entered into their lives will flourish instead of my absence becoming debilitating.
 Please be in gratitude for whatever good I have had and pass it on to each other.
 Take care of one another.

 In my life, the devotion of Brian has been the reason I have had a good song to sing my entire adult life.
 He has been a constant source of love in the peaks and in the valleys.
 His steadfast commitment to the well-being for all of us has lessened our unease in this sphere.
 Brian loves this way.

 Samantha wove joy into my veins from the first time I was able to utter the words, “my daughter,’ to the day her father walked her down the aisle.
 It is her unique instinct for art that illuminates so much of her distinctive genius for our benefit.
 It manifests in humor, contemplation, and teaching.
 This incredible child of mine is, through patches of struggle and enormous triumph, shined glimpses of life that I otherwise would never have known.
 She is an amazing mom and cares for my beautiful Maka like stars lighting the sky.